Eagle Aviation France

 Eagle Aviation France was a charter airline based in Saint-Nazaire, France.
 Its wet lease operations were based in Paris at Charles de Gaulle Airport.

 History

+It was established in Liberia in 1996.
 The airline started operations in 2002.
+It was placed in receivership in February 2009 and acquired by the EVSEN Group, named after its Azerbaijani-born director, Elnur Stern.
+All operations were halted in January 2010.
+The airline was revived in March 2009 as Noor Airways, operating a single aircraft.

 Fleet

 The Eagle Aviation France fleet consists of the following aircraft (as of July 2009) :